Adamiomn/Tutorium2022/05_MemoryManagement/Solutions/_SOL_Theory.md

 4. Why are memory leaks bad?
 Because the memory will be reserved as long as the program is running.
 If the program reserves all the memory for itself, the system could run out of memory.

+5. Why use valgrind to check for memory leaks?
+Because in complicated programs, memory leaks are easy to create and hard to find.
+This is such a big issue that most other languages are built around being memory safe (e.g. Rust, C++, Java).